dalenfree/azure-resume-challenge/README.md

 ## Step 16: Blog Post
 Does this count?
 I have some thoughts to share about some of the steps that people new to Azure may find helpful - I'll try to flesh them out and add them to some blog sites, maybe hashnode.

-## Thoughts and Next Steps
-I've gotta say, this project really sparked my interest in the cloud.